Can I drive to Moraine Lake?

 Will it be busy?

 We do our very best to avoid the large crowds to give you a more relaxed and intimate experience, but it’s not always that simple.
-Banff National Park and the surrounding area attracts more than 4 million visitors per year, and Lake Louise and Moraine Lake are easily two of the most popular sights in the park.
-For those of you who want to try and avoid the crowds, fear not, as our guides can recommend spots at each of the lakes which are typically the least crowded.
+Banff National Park and the surrounding area attracts more than 4 million visitors per year, and Moraine Lake is easily one of the most popular sights in the park.
+For those of you who want to try and avoid the crowds, fear not, as our guides can recommend spots which are typically the least crowded.

 Why choose Explore Banff?